SQream/sqream_docs/reference/sql/sql_statements/utility_commands/select_health_check_monitoring.rst

 Provides insights into cluster storage chunks and their fragmentation process.
 Offers an indication of irrelevant storage files in the cluster, preventing potential bottlenecks in chunk iteration during table readings in advance.

-You may filter ``storage`` health-check by database, schema, and table.

 Execution Example
 ^^^^^^^^^^^^^^^^^^